codingwithcolors/Demos-With-GameMaker-Studio-2/Breakfast-n-Bed/README.md

 There are 8 unique endings.
 Some sandwiches even help Susy's mom feel better! ...while others...may make her more sick.
 Can you find them all and bring joy back to Susy's mom?"

+## How To Play
+- Download all files
+- Run the "Breakfast-n-Bed.yyp"
+- Press space to navigate through menu.
+- Point and click on the ingredients to make the perfect sandwich

 ## Ending Guide (Spoilers ahead!):
 **Nothing Ending**
 	- Don't click on any items.
 Click Finish.